Nantahala Farm & Garden

 Comfrey is a hardy, robust perennial good in Zones 3-9 so it can be planted everywhere in the United States except northern Alaska and the southern tip of Florida.

-Though people do have success growing comfrey in southern Florida.
+Though some people do have success growing comfrey in southern Florida.
 Be sure to plant it in partial shade and not in full sun in hot climates.

 "The Comfrey Bocking #14 grows quickly producing large leaves that are filled with nutrients.
 The cold won't hurt it as it is hearty down to minus 35 degrees and it loves the Florida sun." -South Florida Gardening, Hollywood, Florida, Zone 10